GarroNinja/PasteShare/README.md

 ## Advanced Features

-### Syntax Highlighting
+### Syntax Highlighting and Themes Support
-PasteShare supports over 30 different syntax highlighting themes and automatic language detection.
+PasteShare supports over 15 different languages for syntax highlighting with over 30 themes and automatic language detection.
 Users can manually select both language and theme for optimal code readability.

-### Dark Mode
-The application features a custom dark mode with elegant theming, providing excellent contrast and reduced eye strain in low-light environments.

 ## Architecture